 Jane Austen: Literature and Legacy summer course in Oxford, by Lady Margaret Hall.

-Jane Austen created some of the most fondly loved characters in literature, with generations of readers fascinated by her juxtaposition of romance and reality in Regency England.
+A moderately successful author in her own lifetime, Jane Austen has since become a global phenomenon: her writings are now read the world over and successive generations of readers have been captivated by her innovative fusion of romance and reality.
 Why do Austen’s novels continue to resonate so deeply across the centuries?
-Join this course to immerse yourself in this captivating world where love, class, and identity intersect, explore the key themes and stylistic techniques employed, and discover how Austen’s work continues to influence literature and popular culture today.
+Join this course to explore the stylistic techniques she invented and to discover how Austen’s work continues to influence literature and popular culture today.

-This course focuses on the novels of Jane Austen, four published in her lifetime (Sense and Sensibility, Pride and Prejudice, Mansfield Park, Emma), two published posthumously (Persuasion, Northanger Abbey), and one unfinished (Sanditon).
+This course focuses on the novels of Jane Austen, four published in her lifetime (Sense and Sensibility, Pride and Prejudice, Mansfield Park, Emma), two published posthumously (Persuasion, Northanger Abbey), and one unfinished fragment (Sanditon).
 You will examine key themes in Austen’s novels, such as the roles of family and femininity, of class, manners, status and authority, and you will learn about Austen’s pioneering and distinctive narrative techniques, including her use of free indirect discourse, epistolary narration, and natural dialogue.
-You will consider the literary context in which Austen was writing, and as well as discussing the varied reception of Austen’s work, from the ‘fandom’ of Janeitism to the critical reassessment of her works through feminist or postcolonial frameworks, and the cultural phenomenon of Austen adaptations in theatre, film, and ‘fan-fiction’, from traditional interpretations to modern re-imaginings such as Bride and Prejudice and Bridget Jones’s Diary.
+You will consider the various contexts of Austen’s writing (historical, literary, social, political); the reception of her work in numerous prequels and sequels; the critical reassessment of her works encouraged by feminist or postcolonial approaches; and the cultural phenomenon of Austen adaptations in theatre, film, and ‘fan-fiction’, from traditional interpretations to modern re-imaginings such as Bride and Prejudice and Bridget Jones’s Diary.

-This course provides a thorough introduction to the life, works, and influence of Jane Austen, and is perfect for students seeking to develop their skills of literary analysis and their knowledge of this seminal author.
+This course provides a thorough introduction to the life, works, and influence of Jane Austen, and is perfect for students seeking to develop their knowledge of this popular author and their skills of literary analysis..

 LMH Summer Programmes are designed and delivered by experienced academics from Lady Margaret Hall and across the University of Oxford, and are taught using the Oxford teaching model, which emphasises personalised small-group learning.